-I’ve been asked several times to give my thoughts on the Cbonds platform, so I decided to pull everything together into one article.
+Having been asked several times to give my thoughts on the Cbonds platform, I decided to pull everything together into one article.
 This Cbonds review is based on my own opinions using it.

 Cbonds is essentially a financial data aggregator website.
 It claims to work with 300 pricing sources from around the world (mainly stock exchanges and brokers) to collate bond data and present it in a user-friendly way.